• Skip to primary navigation

 • When freezing for later, store the pulled chicken in single-use serving containers for easy defrosting and use.

-Make sure to completely cool the chicken and broth before storing it in the airtight container for later use.
+Make sure to completely cool the chicken and broth before storing it in an airtight container for later use.

 • Fridge - This pulled chicken will keep in the refrigerator, in an airtight container for 3-5 days.